Anomadassi: From birth to enlightenment

 Anomadassi was born in Chandawatinagara.
 His parents were King Yasavā and Queen Yasodharā.
 He was married to Queen Sirimādevi and reigned the country for 10,000 years.
 His son was Upavāna.

 As soon as his son was born, he decided to leave the palace to practise asceticism.
 Thirty million servants followed him to become fellow ascetics.
 He practised for ten months.
 After practising for ten months, he left his servant ascetics and went to the Terminalia elliptica tree.
 He began to practise peacefully under the tree and gained enlightenment the next morning.

 Gotama Buddha getting the omen

-At Anomadassi's time, Gotama Buddha was a Biru (English: Ogre, Burmese:ဘီလူး) leader.
+At Anomadassi's time, Gotama Buddha was a Bilu (English: Ogre, Burmese:ဘီလူး) leader.
 After listening to the teachings of the Buddha, he invited him and his disciples to his place.
 He fed them and filled their needs for seven days.
 After a week of donation, Anomadassi said:

 "This ogre will become a Buddha named Gotama in the Bhadda kalpa that will appear after many aeons."

 The incarnation of Gotama Buddha, having his wish granted, decided to practice Pāramitā.